CREATIVE PSYCHOLOGY WITH DR. DUG

 What is your specialty?

 I specialize in relationships, relational stress (not just romantic relationships), and high/overly functioning anxiety.
 I incorporate creative strategies into treatment to help move people from thinking to experiencing.
 These themes are evident in my YouTube channel, Creative Psychology with Dr. Dug.

 Am I the type of client you work with?

-I largely serve clients of color, healthcare practitioners, and adolescents.
+I largely serve clients of color and healthcare practitioners.
 The reason is because of the lack of providers who can competently work with these populations and because these groups are experiencing record-levels of need right now.

 I do not work with clients who have active and untreated substance abuse or recent/chronic suicidal thinking or behavior.
 I also do not work with couples who are dealing with an ongoing affair.

 Is this a place where I can vent?